 4 - Be organized: Store everything you include in the onboarding, and all the materials your customers will need neatly in a dedicated space.
 Ensure they have easy access to them when needed to eliminate unnecessary friction.

-5 - Get feedback: Best way you can improve your onboarding process is to listen to your customers.
+5 - Get feedback: The best way you can improve your onboarding process is to listen to your customers.
 Seek their feedback and comments about the experience regularly to adjust and improve your process over time.

 Example client onboarding workflow

 Still not sure where to begin?
-Here’s an example onboarding workflow that you can copy and adjust for your business.
+Here’s an example of a good client onboarding process workflow with best practices that you can copy and adjust for your business.

-A personalized welcome email expressing excitement about the partnership, brief overview of your company, introduction of the key team members that will be involved, a timeline of the onboarding process.
+A personalized welcome email expressing excitement about the partnership, a brief overview of your company, an introduction of the key team members that will be involved, and a timeline of the onboarding process.

 Within the first week